Quansight-Labs/free-threaded-compatibility/docs/testing.md

 choice to leave it up to users to add synchronization, with the proviso that thread-unsafe data structures should be clearly documented as such.

-Generally global mutable state is not safe in the free-threaded build without some form of locking.
+Generally, global mutable state is not safe in the free-threaded build without some form of locking.
 Many projects use global mutable state (e.g. module-level or class-level state) for convenience with the assumption that the GIL provides locking on the state.
-That will most likely not be valid without some form of explicit locking on the free-threaded build.
+That assumption will most likely not be valid without some form of explicit locking on the free-threaded build.
 It is also likely that there are latent thread-safety issues related to use of global state even in the GIL-enabled build.